FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/95-Web-Development/20-ENV Web/02-Reusing-BusinessProcesses-as-RestAPI.md

+﻿Any business process can be reused on the web, by creating a rest api end point that calls it, and calling it.

+In this article, we'll reuse a migrated report and call it from the web to return a pdf document

-﻿We want to reuse the migrated report called PrintOrder from the Northwind.Order project.
+We want to reuse the migrated report called PrintOrder from the Northwind.Order project.
 * First we'll add a reference to the `Northwind.Order.dll` that is in the `bin` directory
 * We'll add a call to it in the `Controllers\HomeController.cs`